 Can I Sell a Damaged Car?

-As you might imagine, a vehicle that’s been in an accident will quickly depreciate.
+As you might imagine, a vehicle that’s been in an accident and has body damage will quickly depreciate.
 Even if you’ve spent thousands of dollars on repairs, your vehicle history report will reflect that the car has been in an accident; therefore, the amount buyers are willing to pay will decrease.

 Not to worry, though, you can still find an interested buyer and sell your car.
 There are just a few things you’ll need to do before you post your vehicle for sale.